 Classes and point bands

 Table 1.
-Subsidiary 9 classes and point bands
+Classes listed on 'Schedule A' for Subsidiary 9 and point bands

 |Class number||Class title||Minimum||Maximum|